magiclabs-ai/mb-web-sdk/packages/web-sdk/README.md

 ```

 #### Restyle
-> :warning:
-> Only available in mock mode

 To create a project with restyle, call the `projects.restyle` function.
 Once ready, a project event will be sent, followed by surface events, to the listener you created earlier.